Courses by number level:

 At the departmental level, graduate committees may stipulate that credits for core-requirement courses cannot be double-counted in their programs.

-Two Master's Degrees: In general, no more than nine credits may be double-counted.
+Established Dual Degree Programs: In general, no more than nine credits may be double-counted.
 Both degrees must be completed within the time allowed and awarded at the same commencement.
 If awarded at separate commencements, double-counting is not allowed.

 Master's and Doctorate (Distinct Disciplines): In general, no more than nine credits may be double-counted.
 Both degrees are completed within the time allowed.
 The master’s degree must be awarded before the doctoral degree.